Who We Are

 Pumpkin Patch in Montrose, CO.
 I swear she was happy.
 It was the sun that irritated her…not me.

-While our travels and road trips haven’t always been without a flaw, they have afforded us memories that will last a lifetime.
-This endeavor not only helps me preserve memories for her; but it also allows us to share travel tips to families who, like us, are still figuring out this “traveling with a child” thing, but most importantly, our series gives hope.
-For all the children who, like me, didn’t get to travel until much later in life, I hope our books allow you to know that it’s not a matter of “if” you will venture out; it’s only a matter of “when” you will go explore and make your mark in the world.
-For now, we hope you will enjoy “Sightseeing with Sandy”.
+For all the children who, like me, didn’t get to travel until much later in life, I hope our books allow you to know that it’s not a matter of if you will venture out; it’s a matter of when you will go explore and make your mark in the world.
+For now, we hope you will do so with our series “Sightseeing with Sandy”.

 -Sham & Sandy